 Healthcare providers are currently under significant pressure because of factors like increased demand, aging populations and reduced public funding.
 This has created an urgent need for the integration of acute and community care, as this can ease the pressure on providers.
-Creating a more comprehensive and integrated system can help more people get the health and social care they need in a safe and effective way.
+Creating a more comprehensive and integrated system with the NDIS management software can help more people get the health and social care they need in a safe and effective way.
 Below, we define acute and community care, explore the need for bridging the two, and outline some potential ways to achieve this.

 Table of Contents

 - 2 Emergency room services

 - 4 Intensive care